alexbinary/SQLite.swiftly/design-notes.md

 public use.

-Inserting data is the only operation that requires explicit use of `Statement` object (by design, see above), and thus only the corresponding subclass of `Statement` needs to be exposed for public use.
+Inserting data is the only operation that requires explicit use of `Statement` object (by design, see below), and thus only the corresponding subclass of `Statement` needs to be exposed for public use.

+### Naming

+The classes used to communicate the structure of tables and columns are called `TableDescription` and `ColumnDescription` and not just `Table` and `Column` to avoid confusing those object with actual tables and columns.

+If those object were actual tables and columns, one could expect methods like `Table.drop()`, and would be confused if they could not find those methods.

+Using names that communicate that those are just models helps prevent this.

-## `Connection` intializers
+### `Connection` intializers

 The native SQLite function creates a new database when you try to connect to a database that does not exist.
 This is convenient but can lead to confusion.